Masala Herb

 cook chicken and add liquids

-Also add the apple pieces, lentil, rice and bay leave, and mix.
+Also add the apple pieces, lentil, rice, and bay leaves, and mix.

 add rice and lentils